ricardobonna/forsydeSADF-examples/README.md

     stack ghci

-To run the provided test suite defined in in [`test/Spec.hs`](test/Spec.hs) with example input values, type in
+To run the provided test suites defined in in [`test/`](test/) with example input values, type in

-    stack test
+    stack build :risc-example         # executes the RISC example in the paper stack build :mpeg-example         # executes the MPEG4 example with test input stack test                        # runs both previous examples

 These examples generate also a binary in the path printed at the end of the command `stack install`, e.g. on Ubuntu Linux `$HOME/.local/bin`.
 You can check its usage by executing the command